sandeepkumar8713/javaapps/28_data_pipeline/01_intro.md

 ## TODO
 1. Practice Advanced SQL.
-2. Learn about data partitioning.
-3. Learn about Teradata architecture and working

 **RANK** numbers are skipped so there may be a gap in rankings, and may not be unique.
 **DENSE_RANK** numbers are not skipped so there will not be a gap in rankings, and may not be unique.